-The project will engage local residents, developers, builders, bankers and investors to create a local team that creates local wealth, jobs and leaders while it builds better neighborhoods.
+The project engaged local residents, developers, builders, bankers and investors to create teams that could create local wealth, jobs and leaders while building better neighborhoods.
 Focus on small improvements that can happen at the neighborhood scale.
 Employ local capital with local people in local neighborhoods.
 Help people FROM a place build FOR their place.
 Jump start a new era of small scale development in an age of super-sized real estate development.
 Enhance MidTown neighborhoods.
 Enhance YOUR neighborhood.
 These are some of the goals of a new initiative.

 To learn more, click HERE.

 Regenerating Community: Lot by Lot, Block by Block

 Thursday, January 18, 2018, noon at the Columbus Museum

 Lunch and Lecture, q & a, with the Incremental Development team

 Join us as we review a year of workshops, site visits, exploration, visioning and reimagining in our work to renew a culture of profitable small-scale development.